Kirlos-Melad/VeiGo-Assistant/README.md

 # VeiGo Assistant

-VeiGo Assistant is a Discord bot primarily designed for playing music.
+Veigo Assistant is a Discord bot primarily designed for playing music.

 ## How to Start